ADIRTTA/Adirtta/README.md

 # 🛡️ TEAM SHADOW STRIKER 🕶️
 ## **Spammer | Tool Maker | Ethical Hacker**

-Welcome to the **official hub** of **TEAM SHADOW STRIKER** — where creativity meets innovation, and boundaries are pushed responsibly.
+![Animation Preview]Welcome to the **official hub** of **TEAM SHADOW STRIKER** — where creativity meets innovation, and boundaries are pushed responsibly.
 This repository is a showcase of tools, designs, and scripts crafted by **Adi**, an ethical hacker and skilled spammer/tool maker.

 ---